 Common Misconceptions About Asset Protection Trusts

-Asset protection trusts are often misunderstood, leading to misconceptions about their purpose and benefits.
-Many people believe that these trusts are used primarily for tax evasion or that they are inherently linked to fraudulent activities.
-However, this is not the case.
+Asset protection trusts are frequently misunderstood, which leads to misconceptions about their purpose, legality, and benefits.
+Many people believe these trusts exist solely for the ultra-wealthy or that they are inherently linked to tax evasion.
+Neither is true.
+Let’s address the most common myths.

 Trusts as Tax Evasion Tools